 In the past before the internet and email, sending a resume for a job opening was quite standard.
-You would simply make a copy of your printed resume and place it in a stamped addressed envelope along with a cover letter and drop it in a mail box.
-This was simple and direct but time consuming and had it’s pros and cons.
-Since it was time consuming it kept the non-qualified applicants from flooding company mailboxes with their resumes giving qualified applicants better odds for their resume to be viewed.
+You would make a copy of your printed resume and place it in a stamped addressed envelope along with a cover letter and drop it in a mailbox, this was simple and direct but time-consuming and had its pros and cons.
+Since it was time-consuming it kept the non-qualified applicants from flooding company mailboxes with their resumes giving qualified applicants better odds for their resume to be viewed.
 On the flip-side sending a resume via email or internet is time efficient, applicants send resumes to more job openings, increasing the range of jobs openings they are applying.
-There is a bit of a push & pull with both eras but we live in current times, so please take the time to review this section to have a clear understanding of how to increase your odds of your resume being viewed.
+There is a bit of a push & pull with both eras, but we live in current times, so please take the time to review this section to have a clear understanding of how to increase your odds of your resume being viewed.

 One thing many people are not aware of today, with internet and email, if you don’t send out or post your resume in the correct distribution format it can greatly decrease your odds of your resume getting reviewed by the companies you are applying.

-Note: If you chose Career Thinker to write your resume we will deliver your resume in all needed formats – MS Word (Traditional), PDF and ASCII (Plain Text)
+Note: If you chose Career Thinker to write your resume we would deliver your resume in all needed formats – MS Word (Traditional), PDF and ASCII (Plain Text)

 It is recommended that you save a copy of your resume in each of these formats for each version.